 Clean, fresh water is a fundamental right - and it comes down to donkeys and mules to deliver it to some of the most vulnerable communities in the world.
-Our 'Donkeys Matter' garden at RHS Chelsea Flower Show illustrates the vital importance of these hardworking animals.
+Our multi-award-winning 'Donkeys Matter' garden at RHS Chelsea Flower Show illustrated the vital importance of these hardworking animals.

 About the garden